aspose-words/Aspose.Words-API-References/english/net/aspose.words/comment/settext/_index.md

 title: Comment.SetText
 linktitle: SetText
 second_title: Aspose.Words for .NET API Reference
-description: Comment method.
+description: Comment SetText method.
 This is a convenience method that allows to easily set text of the comment in C#.
 type: docs
 weight: 150
 url: /net/aspose.words/comment/settext/